Saint Elizabeth of Hungary

 After six years of marriage, her husband died in the Crusades, and Elizabeth was grief-stricken.
 Her husband’s family looked upon her as squandering the royal purse, and mistreated her, finally throwing her out of the palace.
 The return of her husband’s allies from the Crusades resulted in her being reinstated, since her son was legal heir to the throne.

-In 1228, Elizabeth joined the Secular Franciscan Order, spending the remaining few years of her life caring for the poor in a hospital which she founded in honor of Saint Francis.
+In 1228, Elizabeth joined the Secular Franciscan Order, spending the remaining few years of her life caring for the poor in a hospital which she founded in honor of Saint Francis of Assisi.
 Elizabeth’s health declined, and she died before her 24th birthday in 1231.
 Her great popularity resulted in her canonization four years later.

 Elizabeth understood well the lesson Jesus taught when he washed his disciples’ feet at the Last Supper: The Christian must be one who serves the humblest needs of others, even if one serves from an exalted position.
 Of royal blood, Elizabeth could have lorded it over her subjects.
 Yet she served them with such a loving heart that her brief life won for her a special place in the hearts of many.
 Elizabeth is also an example to us in her following the guidance of a spiritual director.
 Growth in the spiritual life is a difficult process.
 We can play games very easily if we don’t have someone to challenge us.